 Jennifer Craft, Sustainability Intern

 Jennifer started interning at the Sustainability Office in the summer of 2016.
-She is an Environmental Science and Public Policy double major and is particularly interested in how environmental policy shapes our lives.
+She is an Environmental Studies and Political Science major with a minor in Public Policy and is particularly interested in how environmental policy shapes our lives.
 Jennifer enjoys running long distances, being outdoors, and volunteering at Northside Elementary School.
 Recycling and eating local foods are some of her favorite ways to practice sustainability.

 Stephen Lapp, Sustainability Intern